asuengineering/pitchfork-students/README.md

 - Addressed logic error in `studentorg` CPT which would only display an email address if there was also a URL present.
 - The `studentorg` URL field now produces a link instead of plain text in the single template.
+- Added rewrite rule to CPT to change end point to `/clubs` for any single organization.

 ### Version 1.0